Absurdistbeezay/nl-test/README.md

 - Artist names search feature with third-party widget called awesomplete.
 - Artists' data sent to client from server as options.
 - Created addArtist() function.
 (Needs to update more..)
+- Add close button into added artist div.
+- Store artists names as separate variables and send to firebase.

 ### TO DO:
+- Add artist Id
-- Add close button and image into added artist div.
+- Add artist image url
-- Store artists names as separate variables and send to firebase.